NURS 3643: Principles and Skillfulness: Lab

 Required text and materials

-Required textbooks and Lab Kit for NURS 3643 have been provided in HLTH 3611 and NURS 3641.
+Required textbooks and Lab Kit for NURS 3643 would have been purchased in NURS 3641.

-Note: As of November 1, 2022 the lab kit is shipped to the Nursing building and is being held for you for when you take this lab.
-Previously to November 1, 2022 it was shipped to you and you will need to bring this kit with you for when you attend the lab.
+Note: As of November 1, 2022, the lab kit is shipped to the Nursing building and is being held for students for when they take this lab.
+Previously to November 1, 2022, it was shipped to students and students will need to bring this kit with them for when they attend the lab.

 Assessments